juban/craft-newsletter/README.md

 class MySuperNewsletterAdapter extends BaseNewsletterAdapter {

-	// Declare every attributes required by the service (ie API keys and secrets, etc...) public $apiKey;
+	// Declare every attribute required by the service (ie API keys and secrets, etc...) public $apiKey;
-    // Store any error occuring in the subscribe method here private $_errorMessage;
+    // Store any error occurring in the subscribe method here private $_errorMessage;

     /**